Anodot vs Gremlin

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Anomaly Detection — Detects unusual patterns in time-series data.
+- Anomaly Detection — Automated detection of anomalies in time-series data

-- Custom dashboards — Create tailored dashboards for data visualization.
+- Custom dashboards — Create and customize dashboards for data visualization

-- Integration capabilities — Integrates with various data sources.
+- Data Integration — Connects with various data sources and platforms

 - Failure Injection — Injects CPU, memory, network, and other failures safely